 Learning from the Past League of Legends Worlds Winners

-So who will win Worlds 2022?
-Well, not only is it interesting to take a look back over the previous winners, but such information can help you make your predictions on the Worlds League of Legends winners in the future.
+Not only is it interesting to take a look back over the previous winners, but such information can help you make your predictions on the Worlds League of Legends winners in the future.

 - Backing the favourites to be the League of Legends all Worlds winners: Sometimes there’s an out, and our favourite who dominates the Worlds power rankings, and these teams should not be ignored.
 So keep an eye on those teams who are looking unstoppable in their bid to be League of Legends Worlds winners.